raghavnaras/DG-ios/README.md

-# DG-ios
-ios app for Rice Digital Gym project
+This is the IOS application for the Digital Gym project under Rice University's Scalable Health Labs.